penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 > * `NAME`, `DESCRIPTION`, `CATEGORY`, `REMARKS` and `MODE-OF-PAYMENT` are text strings.
 > * `DATE-TIME` is a text string in the format `"dd/MM/yyyy HHmm"`.
 > * `CURRENCY` is a text string.
 It must be a valid currency code.

 {: .tips }
 > * You may use spaces within your argument values if you wrap the value with [double quotes](#adding-double-quotes).
-> * You may exclude the `DATE-TIME` argument and MoneyGoWhere will save the current date and time for you.
+> * You may exclude the `DATE-TIME` argument from the command and MoneyGoWhere will save the current date and time for you.

 <br>